Heterogeneous message passing for heterogeneous networks: Discussion

 We systematically tested the NMP approach on a corpus of $109$ networks.
 We found, in accordance with expectations, that increasing the cycles accounted for by increasing $r$ led to improved accuracy at the expense of speed.

 We also introduced a hybrid approach, that uses more accurate approximations for low-degree nodes, and less accurate mean-field approximations at very high-degree nodes.
 We tested the hybrid approach in estimating the spectral density of the graph Laplacian of the real networks in our corpus.
-Compared to conventional MP, this approach was more accurate in 81\% of networks.
-In addition, it was also faster in 64\% of cases.
-In a plurality of cases, the approximation was both faster and more accurate that conventional MP.
+Compared to conventional MP, this approach was more accurate in 81\% of networks (Fig.~\ref{fig:7}(c): $0.49+0.32=0.81$).
+In addition, it was also faster in 64\% of cases (Fig.~\ref{fig:7}(c): $0.49+0.15=0.64$).
+In a plurality of cases, the approximation was both faster and more accurate than conventional MP.
 The findings suggest that the NMP framework is applicable to a wide class of networks, even those with very large hubs.

 The proposed NMP approach can be used in other problems whose solution can be approximated via conventional MP.
 Our detailed numerical experiments have focused on spectral density, a problem with ground truth that can be computed numerically for relatively large networks.
-However, as a a final example, we consider the belief propagation framework of~\cite{kirkley2021belief} to compute the magnetization of the zero-field Ising model.
+However, as a final example, we consider the belief propagation framework of~\cite{kirkley2021belief} to compute the magnetization of the zero-field Ising model.
 Fig.~\ref{fig:8} shows the magnetization for $r_{\min}=-1$, $r_{\max}=2$ and different values of $K$, for the same networks analyzed in Fig.~\ref{fig:5}.
-We see that as we increase $K$ we get improved approximations of the magnetization, and that for $K=10$ the results are quite close to the ground truth.
+We see that as we increase $K$ we get improved approximations of the magnetization, and that for $K=10$ the results are quite close to Monte Carlo estimates.

 In summary, we find that heterogeneous message passing approximations are effective for heterogeneous networks.
 Specifically, high-degree nodes can be well accounted for with conventional mean-field approaches, while the corrections due to cycles are incorporated in the lower-degree nodes.
 Both speed and accuracy can be simultaneously improved by applying appropriate approximations.